reillypascal/personalsite-ssg/pages/posts/2025/06/indieweb-carnival-take-two.md

 I'm still in the process of selecting samples for my Max patch, but instead of spending so much time designing sequencers and percussion patterns, I've been looking at the simple materials I used for *If this reaches you* and seeing what I can accomplish if I hold myself to that kind of simplicity this time around too. [^4]

 I've reminded myself that this doesn't mean I've wasted my time.
-On the contrary, the time I've spent on this project has given me a lot of practice on drum sequencing, audio programming, and sound design.
+On the contrary, the time I've spent on this project has given me a lot of practice on audio programming, sound design, and Max/MSP drum sequencing.
 The things I played with in this time haven't gone away either; I can return to the backup folder at any time to borrow bits of what I worked on.

 ## Wrapping Up